-Check the Articles of Association of your company for any clause relating to prohibition or restriction on redenomination of shares before commencement of the procedure.
+Before anything else, check your company Articles of Association for any clause relating to prohibition or restriction on redenomination of shares.

-Your company must use an appropriate spot rate of exchange used for the redenomination.
+If no such clause then you are safe to proceed with your redenomination of share capital process with Companies House.
+To begin with, your company must use an appropriate spot rate of exchange.
 This must either be a rate prevailing on a particular day specified in the resolution or the average rate taken from each consecutive day of a period specified in the resolution.
-Bear in mind that the day or period chosen must be within 28 days ending on the day before the resolution is passed.
+In any case, you must choose the day or period within 28 days ending on the day before the resolution is passed.

-You should follow a three step route, for each class of shares to calculate the new nominal value of each share in the class:
+Consequently, you shall follow a three step route to calculate the new nominal value of each share in the class.

-- Take the aggregate total of the old nominal value of all the shares of that class
+- First, take the aggregate total of the old nominal value of all the shares of that class.

-- Translate that amount into the new currency at the rate of the exchange specified in the resolution.
+- Then, translate that amount into the new currency at the rate of the exchange specified in the resolution.

-- Divide that amount by the number of shares in the class.
+- Afterward, divide that amount by the number of shares in the class.